Academic Writing

 Who becomes an author?

 Everyone who contributes to a manuscript becomes an author.
-The most notable contributions are providing an idea, writing the manuscript, providing data, and doing data analysis.
-Programming something is not necessarily a contribution in itself (exception: demo papers).
-Persons who have not contributed enough to be an author but still helped doing the work, should be mentioned in the acknowledgments.
+The most notable contributions are providing an idea, writing the manuscript, providing data, and analysing data.
+Programming something is not necessarily a contribution (except for demo papers).
+Persons who have not contributed enough to be an author but still helped to do the work should be mentioned in the acknowledgements.

-If you are not sure, who should be listed as an author, ask your supervisor.
-It is very important that you do not forget anyone.
-Although, of course, you should not “spoil” the list of authors, the worst thing that could happen is that a person is not listed as an author who feels he/she should have been listed.
-In that case, the person probably has little interest to support you in the future.
+If you are not sure who should be listed as an author, ask your supervisor.
+You mustn’t forget anyone.
+Although you should not “spoil” the list of authors, the worst thing that could happen is that a person is not listed as an author who feels he/she should have been listed.
+In that case, the person probably has little interest in supporting you in the future.

 Author Order

-In computer science the first author is typically the author who authored the manuscript and/or the person that contributed most to the paper (ideally it’s the same person, then there won’t be any discussions).
-A supervisor is typically the last author, at least if the ‘only’ contribution of the supervisor was the supervision.
-If the supervisor wrote the manucript, he/she will be first author.
+In computer science, the first author is typically the author who authored most of the manuscript and/or the person who contributed most to the paper (ideally, it’s the same person who wrote and did the actual work; then, there won’t be any discussions).
+A supervisor is typically the last author, at least if the ‘only’ contribution of the supervisor was the supervision and feedback to the paper.
+If the supervisor wrote the manuscript, he/she would be the first author.
 Otherwise, authors are ranked by the impact of their contribution.
 Please note that contribution != invested time.

 Responsibilities